markjprice/cs11dotnet7/docs/bonus/notebooks.md

 ```cs
 Console.WriteLine(number);
 ```
-3. Note the second code cell does not know about the number variable because it was defined and assigned in another code cell, aka context, as shown in Figure 1.20:
+3. Note the second code cell does not know about the number variable because it was defined and assigned in another code cell, aka context, as shown in *Figure 1.20*:

-![Figure 1.20: The number variable does not exist in the current cell or context](images/B18856_01_20.png)

-*Figure 1.20: The number variable does not exist in the current cell or context*
+![Figure 1.20: The number variable does not exist in the current cell or context](images/B18856_01_20.png) *Figure 1.20: The number variable does not exist in the current cell or context*

-4. In the first cell, click the Execute Cell button to declare and assign a value to the variable.
+4. In the first cell, click the **Execute Cell** button to declare and assign a value to the variable.
-5. In the second cell, click the Execute Cell button to output the number variable, and note that this works.
-(Alternatively, in the first cell, you can click the Execute Cell and Below button in the mini-toolbar in the top-right corner of that cell.)
+5. In the second cell, click the **Execute Cell** button to output the number variable, and note that this works.
+(Alternatively, in the first cell, you can click the **Execute Cell and Below** button in the mini-toolbar in the top-right corner of that cell.)

 > **Good Practice**: If you have related code split between two or more cells, remember to execute the preceding cells before executing the subsequent cells.
 At the top of the notebook, there are the following buttons: **Clear Outputs** and **Run All**.
 These are very handy because you can click one and then the other to ensure that all code cells are executed properly.